 - The school has a policy regarding the administration and managing of medicines on the school site.
-(Available via the school website) - Parents need to contact the class teacher if medication is recommended by Health Professionals to be taken during the school day. - On a day to day basis the Admin Staff generally oversee the administration of any medicines, once written permission has been received from the parents. - As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.
+(Available via the school website) - Parents need to contact the office and Inclusion Lead/SENDCo if medication is recommended by Health Professionals to be taken during the school day. - On a day-to-day basis the office oversee the administration of any medicines, once written permission has been received from the parents. - As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.